 A 2022 systematic analysis of the effects of e-cigs on lung function when compared to traditional cigarettes found that there were statistically significant increases in airflow resistance (Z5, R5 and R10), after e-cig inhalation among asthmatic smokers using data from Europe between 2018–2020 [43].
 This systematic analysis used data from n= 10 to 408 participants (mean age ranging from 22.6 – 58 years) with most of the studies (16/18) assessing lung function after about 5 min to 1 month of e-cig use.
 The impacts of e-cig use on airway physiology have also been documented during passive vape exposures.
 In a study with 15 subjects with repeated measures of lung function during passive vape exposure, there were no significant changes in FEV1/FVC when exposed to one hour of passive e-cigarette smoking (indicative: 2.3% reduction in FEV1/FVC) [44].
 A cross-over study also looked at 40 healthy nonsmokers (18–35 years old) exposed to e-cig emissions produced at two resistance settings, 0.5 ohm and 1.5 ohm.
 At the 1.5 ohm session, R5 showed a post exposure decrease trend that was not significant (0.39 pre to 0.38 kPa/L/s post exposure) [45].

 While these studies are short term in nature, we believe our data which assessed lung function at about 6 months of e-cig use adds to the current state of the science on the adverse impacts on the small airways after e-cig exposure.
-Further studies are needed to understand the respiratory health impacts of long term e-cig use.
+Further studies are needed to understand the respiratory health impacts of long-term e-cig use.
 Additionally, these previous studies were in adult populations, some of whom had comorbidities such as asthma or chronic obstructive pulmonary disease.
 Our study population was in relatively healthy adolescents without previously reported respiratory disease and is the first study to our knowledge that documents the adverse impact of e-cig use on lung function.

 Furthermore, we demonstrate differences in nasal epithelial gene expression in vapers compared ot non-vaping control subjects.
 Importantly, the top four genes (CEACAM4, MMP25, NCF1 and NFAM1) that were overexpressed in vapers compared to control participants were associated with inflammatory processes or in immune function (Fig 3).
 For instance, CEACAM4 is an orphan receptor of the CEACAM family that is associated with phagocytic function [46].
 MMP25 is a metalloprotease that regulates innate immune response through NF-κB signaling [47].
 Mutations in NCF1 is associated with chronic granulomatous disease [48] and variants of this gene are associated with an increased risk of developing autoimmune diseases [49-51] and recurrent spontaneous abortion [52].
 NFAM1 promotes pro-inflammatory cytokine production in both mouse and human monocytes and has been identified as a potential therapeutic target for treatment of autoimmune disease [53]which are characterized by abnormal inflammatory response [54].